SarthakDhingra/debate-break-calculator-v1/README.md

 - note: if using windows instructions will only work using windows bash
 - Install Python 3: https://www.python.org/downloads/
 - Install virtualenv: `pip install virtualenv`
-- At this point if you type `pip3` or `virtualenv` in your terminal, you should not get the error `command not found`
+- At this point if you type `pip3` or `virtualenv` in your terminal, you should not get an error similar to `command not found`
+- clone the repository
 - run `source setup.sh` in the root folder
 - run `flask run` in the root folder
 - A flask server should start up and inform you what url the site is running on